 “I am very happy with maize since I started growing it and I will continue to grow it into the future”

-- As part of growing Maize with Southern Fuel and Farm Supplies, we take soil analysis.
+➡️ As part of growing Maize with Barrett Agri, we take soil analysis.
 This determines the pH and nutrient level of the soil.
 From this we calculate what nutrients are needed to grow the Maize crop.
 We have done this on John’s farm over the years.
 John use on farm slurry/ manure to feed the crop, thus reducing the need for expensive bag fertilizer which John agrees is a big saving on costs.
 Finally, John says, “I am extremely happy with the quality of Maize under plastic and will be growing it again for the coming year”

 To request this Barrett Agri brochure in full and for more information on Maize growing, Please Contact us